 Biblical influences, but for All

 Dave Ramsey is a Christian.
-As to its own teachings, Financial Peace University does have a foundation that is Biblical such.
+As to its own teachings, Financial Peace University does have a Biblical foundation.
 There are also a few scriptures quoted.

 Financial Peace University 7 Fundamentals: